KetanBhenwal/JIRA-TEMPO-AUTOMATION/README.md

 3. Click "Start Agent" to begin monitoring
 4. Work on your JIRA issues as usual
 5. Review and approve detected sessions in the dashboard

+### Meeting vs Development Fallback Issues (NEW)

+To eliminate "Unknown" auto-logged periods you can now configure two separate default issue keys:

+1. `AI_AGENT_DEFAULT_MEETING_ISSUE` – applied to all meeting sessions (or standup override if `AI_AGENT_STANDUP_ISSUE` present).
+2. `AI_AGENT_DEFAULT_DEVELOPMENT_ISSUE` – applied only to development sessions that have sufficient duration to auto-log but where detection could not reach the confidence threshold or identify a concrete issue key.

+You can set or override these at runtime on the Config page (`/config.html`) without restarting the agent.
+The UI fields "Default Meeting Issue Key" and "Default Development Issue Key" map to these environment variables and are persisted to `user-config.json`.

+Logging Behavior:
+* Meeting session → always logs to meeting issue (or standup issue) regardless of detection score.
+* Development session with high-confidence detected issue (≥70%) → logs to detected issue.
+* Development session with no detected issue but fallback configured → logs to `AI_AGENT_DEFAULT_DEVELOPMENT_ISSUE` (log reason `dev-fallback-issue`).
+* Development session with no detected issue and no fallback → remains unlogged until you manually assign.

+Descriptions now include an explicit line:
+* `Detection: fallback default development issue` OR
+* `Detection: meeting session using configured meeting issue`

+This makes it transparent which worklogs used fallback logic.

 ### How the AI Agent Works